pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

 </ion-content>
 ```

 Pretty empty.
-Lets our input elements to it.
-We are going to use an ```ion-list``` and put our input elements in the list items.
+Let's add our input elements to it.
+We are going to use an ```ion-list``` and put our input elements into the list items.

 in our ```<ion-content>``` tags add:
 ```